getdnsapi/getdns-node/README.md

 Installation and Requirements
 =============================

-- An installation of getdns is required.
+- An installation of getdns 0.1.1 or later is required.
 Please see the [getdnsapi](https://github.com/getdnsapi/getdns) GitHub.
 - `npm install getdns`

 Or to build from source: